Range hoods in airtight homes

 Coordinating with your MVHR system

 If your home has a ducted range hood, it operates as a completely separate system from the MVHR.
-The two systems coexist: the MVHR provides continuous background ventilation, and the range hood handles cooking extraction on demand.
+The two coexist: the MVHR provides continuous background ventilation, and the range hood handles cooking extraction on demand.
 The key coordination requirements are:

-Backdraft dampers on the hood duct
+Sealing backdraft shutters on the hood duct

-Make-up air when extracting at high volume
+Make-up air whenever extracting

 Separate duct penetrations